Impact of using DK Phonic Books catch-up readers with struggling readers in Year 7

 Kids hands on books

 During mental health week, we think it is important to highlight the link between mental health and illiteracy.
-Illiteracy causes poor life outcomes, poverty leading to crime, depression and poor health.
-The Department of Clinical Psychology and Psychological Therapies of the University of East Anglia have just reported on the global problem of poor mental […]
+Illiteracy causes poor life outcomes, poor health, depression and poverty leading to crime.
+The Department of Clinical Psychology and Psychological Therapies at the University of East Anglia (UEA) has just reported on the global problem of poor […]

 Read More